mybonk/mybonk-wiki/docs/Procedure.md

 Have a look at the tmuxinator section in the [baby rabbit holes](/docs/baby-rabbit-holes.md).

-For your convenience, in the scope of [MY₿ONK](https://github.com/mybonk/mybonk-core/blob/main/docs/INSTALLATION.md), you can reuse the tmuxinator template in the root of the Git repository [.tmuxinator.yml](/.tmuxinator_console.yml).
+For your convenience you can reuse the [tmuxinator template](https://github.com/mybonk/mybonk-core/blob/master/.tmuxinator_console.yml) in the scope of MY₿ONK.

 ### 3.1.
 Backup and restore